-The single-most important step from the point of view of breast-feeding is the amendment of the Maternity Benefits Act along lines more sensitive to the needs of mother and child.
-The following suggestions aftempt to tackle the problem directly.
+The tingle most important step from the point of view of breast-feeding is the amendment of the Maternity Benefits Act along lines more sensitive to the needs of mother and child.
+The following suggestions attempt to tackle the problem directly.

-- (1) Maternity leave as such should be calculated from the day of childbirth and should be for a period of four months. - (2) Mothers may have the option of extending maternity leave for a further period, at first on half pay, and then no pay, but without loss of other service benefits, seniority, etc. - (3)Leave during the final stages of pregnancy from two to four weeks may be taken, as medically advised, and should be treated on par with medical leave.
-This leave should not be deducted from maternity leave.

-- (4) Women should not be transferred or subjected to other punitive actions or suffer loss of benefits during the basic maternity leave period of four months. - (5) Nursing breaks should be of 40 minutes duration each-20 minutes for feeding and 20 minutes for travel and may be allowed till the child reaches the age of 12 months.
+- 1. Maternity leave as such should be calculated from the day of childbirth and should be for a period of four months. - 2.
+Mothers may have, the option extending maternity leave for a further period, at first on half pay, and then no pay, but without loss of other service benefits, seniority, etc. - 3.
+Leave during the final stages of pregnancy from 2 to 4 weeks may be taken, as medically advised, and should be treated on par with medical leave.
+This leave should not be deducted from maternity leave. - 4.
+Women should not be transferred or subjected to other punitive actions or suffer loss of benefits during the basic maternity leave period of four months. - 5.
+Nursing breaks should be of 40 minutes duration each 20 minutes for feeding and 20 minutes for travel and may be allowed till the child reaches the age of 12 months.

-The rule should be applicable (a) when there is a creche facility, statutory or otherwise, at or near work-place, defined as ten minutes travel time each way; and (b) when there is any arrangement, individual or organised, by which the mother can go to the child or the child be brought to the mother within this time period.
+The rule should be applicable

+- a.
+When there is a creche facility, statutory or otherwise, at or near work place, defined as ten minutes travel time each way. - b.
+When there is any arrangement individual or organised, by which the mother can go to the child or the child be brought to the mother within this time period.
 In the latter case, nursing space should also be provided.

-, It is understood that maternity leave of four months has already been introduced in the states of Haryana, Punjab and West Bengal.
+It is understood that maternity leave of four months has already been introduced in the States of Haryana, Punjab and West Bengal.
+Details about the provisions are awaited.

-In addition to legislation, supportive practices like part-time work, take-home work, and shift work in the first year after childbirth and extended parental or family leave later on should first be tried out as schemes or optionals, so that they can later be integrated into the system through law.
+In addition to legislation, supportive practices like part-time work, take-home work, and shift work in the first year after child birth and extended parental or family leave later on should first be tried out as schemes or optionals, so that they can later be integrated into the system through law.

+Creches and child care services:

-Creches and child care services are an essential facility for the children of working mothers both as support service for working women and as a strategy for the protection, care and healthy all-round development of young children.
-Even though creches may play only a limited role as far as breast-feeding alone is concerned, laws and policies for maternity and child care must be considered as a whole.
-It is therefore suggested that: (1) Contributions towards the provision of creche and child care facilities be made compulsory for all employers under the Shops and Establishments Act.
+Creches and childcare services are an essential facility for the children of working mothers both as

+- a.
+Support service for working women and - b.
+As a strategy for the protection, care and healthy and all-round development of young children.

+Even though creches may play only a limited role as far as breast feeding alone is concerned, laws and policies for maternity and childcare must be considered as a whole.
+It is therefore suggested that:

+1. Contributions towards the provision of creche and childcare facilities be made compulsory for all employers under the Shops and Establishments Act.
 This will bring many more women employed in services and professions under the purview of protective legislation.

-(2) The existing rules be amended so that the statutory obligation to provide creche facilities may be fulfilled not only by each employer maintaining a creche but also by groups of employers coming together to jointly finance and maintain common creches and by creches financed by employers' contributions but managed by appropriate agencies, either governmental or non-governmental.
+2. The existing rules be amended so that the statutory obligation to provide creche facilities may be fulfilled not only by each employer maintaining a creche but also by groups of employers coming together to jointly finance and maintain common creches and by creches financed by employers' contributions but managed by appropriate agencies, either governmental or non-governmental.

-An example of such legislation is the recent amendment to the rules under the Factories Act in Tamil Nadu.
-While an example of support policy is the scheme being introduced by the ministry of labour, government of India providing training and financial incentives to groups of employers on industrial estates who are willing to run common creches, either by themselves or by funding appropriate voluntary agencies.
+An example of such legislation is the recent amendment to the rules under the Factories Act in Tamil Nadu (Appendix III).
+While an example of support policy it the scheme being introduced by the Ministry of Labour, Government of India providing training and financial incentives to groups of employers on industrial estates who are willing to run common creches, either by themselves or by funding appropriate voluntary agencies.